coheia/simple-http-service/README.md

     this.token = token
   }

-  // Override the handleHeaders method to add an Authorization header with the token.
+  // Override the handleHeaders method to add an Authorization header with the token;
-  // Content-Type: application/json is default, if override remember to set protected override handleHeaders(headers: Headers): Headers {
+  // Content-Type: application/json is default, if override remember to reset it. protected override handleHeaders(headers: Headers): Headers {
     return {
-      'Authorization': `Bearer ${this.token}`,
+      Authorization: `Bearer ${this.token}`,
       'Content-Type': 'application/json',
       ...headers
     }